|Home | Birds | Birding | Outside the Las Vegas Valley|

 The turnoff is about 2 miles before (north of) the California-Nevada border (15-16 miles from Highway 95).
 An old open-pit clay mine makes for a good landmark -- the access road is just north of the mine.

-Driving east on Spring Meadows Road, visitors enter the wildlife refuge at 3.0 miles out, and arrive at the visitor center turnoff at 5.5 miles out.
-By this point, the Visitor Center (Site 1588) is clearly visible south of the road, and several signs direct visitors into the parking areas, some of which are covered.
+Driving east on Spring Meadows Road, visitors enter the wildlife refuge at 3.0 miles out, and arrive at Visitor Center Road at 5.5 miles out.
+By this point, the Visitor Center (Site 1588) is clearly visible south of the road, and several signs direct visitors into the parking areas.
+Many of the parking stall are even covered.

 For the return trip, drive out of the refuge to the south and make a loop by driving southeast into Pahrump on Bell Vista Avenue, the only paved road south of the refuge (in California, this road is called State Line Road).
 In Pahrump, take Highway 160 south and over the mountains into the southern end of the Las Vegas Valley.